 Project manager: Staffan I. Lindberg, Rachel Sigman, Jan Teorell

-Question: Are basic public services such as order and security, primary education, clean water, and healthcare, distributed equally across social groups?
+Question: Are basic public services, such as order and security, primary education, clean water, and healthcare, distributed equally across social groups?

 Clarification: This question asks if social group is an important cleavage in society for the distribution of public services.
 Thus, if there are inequalities in access to public services, but these are not mainly due to differentiation between particular social groups, the code should be “4” (equal).
 The situation could of course vary by type of public service, such that a social group is denied access to some basic public services but not others.
 Please base your response on whether access to most of the aforementioned services are distributed equally or unequally.